doocs/leetcode/solution/0700-0799/0747.Largest Number At Least Twice of Others/README_EN.md

 <pre>
 <strong>Input:</strong> nums = [3,6,1,0]
 <strong>Output:</strong> 1
-<strong>Explanation:</strong> 6 is the largest integer and for every other number in the array x,
+<strong>Explanation:</strong> 6 is the largest integer.
-6 is more than twice as big as x.
+For every other number in the array x, 6 is at least twice as big as x.
 The index of value 6 is 1, so we return 1.
 </pre>